 As American settlers pushed West in the early 1800s, a lucrative trade for the fur, skin, and meat of the American bison began in the Great Plains.

-As the populations of the United States pushed West in the early 1800’s, a lucrative trade for the fur, skin, and meat of the American Bison began in the great plains.
-Bison slaughter was further encouraged by the US government as a means of starving out or removing Native American populations that relied on the bison for food.
-Hunting of bison became so prevalent that travelers on trains in the Midwest would shoot bison during long-haul train trips.
+Bison slaughter was even encouraged by the US government as a means of starving out Native American populations, which relied on the bison for food.
+In fact, hunting of bison became so prevalent that travelers on trains in the Midwest would shoot bison during long-haul train trips.

-Once numbering in the hundreds of millions in North America, the population of the American Bison decreased to less than 1000 by 1890, resulting in the near-extinction of American bison.
-Thanks in large part to conservation efforts undertaken by Theodore Roosevelt and by the US government, there are now over 500,000 bison in America.
+Thanks in large part to conservation efforts undertaken by Theodore Roosevelt and by the US government, there are now more than 500,000 bison in America.

 Above, take a look at photos and drawings from a time when bison-killing was an unchallenged -- even promoted -- part of life in the Wild West.